 I always check for signs of bugs, overwatering (so so common in supermarket plants), and lack of humidity.
 If your plant has been overwatered to the point of root rot, you may have to break the rules and do an emergency repot to save the roots.

 Do I still buy plants from supermarkets?
 Yes.
 But I try to stick to ones that don’t mind a bit of overwatering, like ferns.
 I have an Alocasia Zebrina from Sainsbury’s that was luckily pretty cheap but is down to three leaves due to (I believe) a lack of humidity.

 We’re talking about a specific plant here.
 You know the one I mean.

-I move my plants around the house all the time.
 They don’t seem to mind it, because as I grow more knowledgeable about their needs, I can put them in a spot that will suit them better.
 I don’t always get it right, but as soon as I notice a plant declining, I move it.

 But as we all know, there is one plant we mustn’t move once it’s found its spot.

 As soon as you notice growth, it’s locked in place.
 Don’t move it, because it’ll have a hissy fit and die like a little bitch.